nickmccleery/nickmccleery.github.io/content/posts/08-kanban-indexing.md

     emerge in large or highly active boards where many items are inserted at once in the same position.
   - Since we then sort alphabetically, this shouldn't cause any major headaches, but I can imagine there basically being some non-deterministic behaviour in the ordering of items that have the same index.
-- Database complexity.
+- Database overhead.
-  - Since the indexing is managed in Python and the indices are stored as strings, ensuring performance in a database context (e.g., during sorting and retrieval) may require additional database optimization.
+  - Since the indexing is managed in Python and the indices are stored as strings, performance in a database context (e.g., during sorting and retrieval) may be worse than with numeric types.
 Direct integer-based or float-based comparisons are typically more efficient in database operations.

 ## Conclusion